jonsen/go-thrift/README.md

 contains a Go code generator.
 It could be extended to include other languages.

-How to use the generator:
+How to use the go-thrift:

-    $ go install github.com/samuel/go-thrift/generator
+    $ go install github.com/henrylee2cn/go-thrift/go-thrift

-    $ generator --help
+    $ go-thrift --help
     Usage of generator:
       -go.binarystring
             Always use string for binary instead of []byte